 Most homeowners pay for their modular homes in one of three ways.

 The most common way for people to finance their primary residence is by far the traditional loan (“traditional” meaning a conventional construction loan.
 Read more about construction loans here).
-Banks are typically happy to lend money for primary residences because people are highly motivated to keep current on payments in order to preserve the equity they have in their home by avoiding an eviction.
+Banks are typically happy to lend money for primary residences because people are highly motivated to keep current on payments in order to preserve the equity they have in their home by avoiding a foreclosure.
 People who own their own homes are also more likely to take care of the residence, and typically want to stay in their home medium to long term.
+And due to this, conventional construction loans are among the most popular types of modular home loans.

-Getting a traditional mortgage to build your new prefabricated home will require gathering a lot of paperwork.
-This can seem like a lot of headaches (ok, it is a lot of headaches), but given today’s historically low-interest rates and the plethora of different loan products available, it can prove to be well worth the effort.
+Getting a traditional mortgage to build your new prefabricated home will require gathering a lot of paperwork, but it is well worth the effort.

 Typically, the bank will want to gather these items from you for modular home financing.